Homelytainment earn commissions (at no additional cost to you) if you purchase products from retailers after clicking on a link from our site.

 Another problem is that the TVs get overpriced above 85 inches.
 The price can increase with a massive jump of 973% for each 15-inch increase in size beyond that 85 inches.

 This is not my claim.
 Go ahead and search the TVs on your favorite retail store sites or in your nearest TV showroom.

 You will be blown away by the price of the TVs beyond 85 inches.
 The 973% increase is huge.

 It will jump from the $1133 price of an 85-inch TV to the massive $14999 price of a 98-inch TV.
 That is not even a 15-inch increase on the TV.

 With that $14999 you can have a decent home theater system with good speakers and a 4K projector in a small room.
 I am not exaggerating.

 Now just sit alone and think.
 Is it worth the 973% increase as you can have a complete home theater with good speakers in that price range?

 I don’t think it’s worth it.
 Keep reading to know how to have a 150-inch screen in a very small room if your room size supports the required viewing distance, but your bank account doesn’t support a TV size above 85 inches.

 I have compared TV Vs projector.
 There are a few features in which one is the winner and the other the next one is a winner.
-Read this guide you will know more about home theater displays.
+Read this guide you will learn more about home theater displays.

 Final Verdict: Which is the alternative?